 Pointer to pointer

-In C, you can also have pointers that point to other pointers, known as "pointer to pointer."
+In C, you can also have pointers that point to other pointers, known as pointer to pointer.
 This is useful for managing dynamic arrays or multi-dimensional arrays and can help in various scenarios where you need to maintain a reference to a pointer.

-Example of pointer to pointer
+Example of pointer to pointer:

 #include <stdio.h>